-- (a) Membership: - (i) the Dean of the Faculty, or their designates, who shall be Chair; - (ii) the Associate and Assistant Deans of the Faculty (if any); - (iii) all faculty members holding appointments in the Faculty; - (iv) one (1) part-time instructor (if any) from each department/program within the Faculty; - (v) two (2) students from within the Faculty; and - (vi) the Registrar, or designate (non-voting). - the list of departments/programs to be approved from time to time by the Faculty Council - (b) Terms of Reference: - (i) in matters not directly under Senate jurisdiction, to conduct its own affairs according to its constitution and established policies/procedures; - (ii) to consider, for approval and conveyance to the Undergraduate Studies Committee of Senate as appropriate, proposals from individual departments/programs for changes or additions to undergraduate curriculum, including proposals for Stage 2 (Curriculum) approval of new undergraduate programs prepared in accordance with the Nipissing University New Program Approval Process; - (iii) to make recommendations to Senate, or to an appropriate Senate standing committee/subcommittee, on any matter deemed to be of relevant academic concern to the University; and

-(iv) to deal with such other matters as may be assigned from time to time by Senate.
+- (a) Membership: - (i) the Dean, or designate, who shall be Chair; - (ii) Associate and Dean of the Faculty; - (iii) all faculty members holding appointments in the Faculty; - (iv) one (1) part-time instructor (if any) from each department/program within the Faculty; the list of departments/programs to be approved from time to time by the Faculty Council. - (b) Terms of Reference: - in matters not directly under Senate jurisdiction, to conduct its own affairs according to its constitution and established policies/procedures; - (ii) to consider, for approval and conveyance to the Academic Curriculum Committee of Senate as appropriate, proposals from individual departments/programs for changes or additions to undergraduate curriculum; - (iii) to make recommendations to Senate, or to an appropriate Senate standing committee on any matter deemed to be of relevant academic concern to the University; - (iv) to deal with such other matters as may be assigned from time to time by Senate.